petezh/peterzhang.me/_books/2021-12-06-bottle-of-lies.md

 rating: 6
 tags:
   - book review
-  - decision making
-  - psychology
+  - health care
   - economics
-  - public policy
+  - development
 ---

 *Bottle of Lies* is the product of Katherine Eban's 10-years long investigation into the market for fake drugs.
 The book is a thrilling narrative that follows a whistleblower at an Indian pharmacuetical manufacturers who uncovers an illegal falsified drug operation.
 The scale of the fraud - and how long it took to stop it - is frightening and informative.